5 Reasons Why Benedictine Spirituality Stands the Test of Time

 The image of community life in a Benedictine monastery might appear perfect and ideal all the time, but this is hardly the case.
 Difficulties and conflicts arise in community life, but there is much we can learn from them.
 Cardinal Basil Hume reminded novices, “Difficulties are the voice of God speaking to us.
 God speaks to us through events, through circumstances.
 And when these are hard to bear He is trying to make us less reliant upon ourselves, teaching us to have more confidence in Him” (Searching for God, p.
 80).
 While disagreements and differences in personality can easily become a source of frustration, they also provide an opportunity for us to come to accept one another and make sacrifices to strengthen our charity.
 Monks support and encourage one another in times of difficulty, and celebrate with one another during joyful times.
 St. Benedict instructed, “No one is to pursue what he judges better for himself, but instead, what he judges better for someone else.
 To their fellow monks they show the pure love of brothers” (RB 72:7-8).

-In our world of individualism and self-preoccuplation, I find that young people want a deep sense of belonging and communion with one another.
+In our world of individualism and self-preoccupation, I find that young people want a deep sense of belonging and communion with one another.
 From the outset of His ministry, Jesus surrounded Himself with a core group of disciples, thus teaching us that the spiritual life is always a journey that we undertake with others.
 St. Benedict continued this pattern with monks living not alone, but gathered together for the sake of a common mission and goal.
 He strongly encouraged fraternal charity and rebuked anything contrary to it, like the evil of murmuring (or gossip) (cf. RB 6:8).
 Many characteristics describe a good monk, but towards the end of his Holy Rule, St. Benedict emphasized the respect and mutual charity for one another as the hallmark of the faithful monk.
 We do not always see eye to eye with one another, but the fact that we live in close quarters and pray, work, eat, and recreate daily with one another challenges us to overcome petty disputes and seek reconciliation.
 Many people in the world are quick to lose their temper, but Benedictines proclaim the value of bearing patiently with one another.
 Growth in holiness comes from giving ourselves to God in a particular way of life, in a particular community, with particular people.
 We might want to escape from these particular circumstances, but it is a far greater test of our virtue to forgive rather than ignore, or to show charity rather than to allow our wrath to blaze.
 God uses community life to be one of the greatest blessings and the surest way of addressing the areas in our heart that still need to be purified.

 Order